blackm0re/sylpheed/README.md

 ### Limitations

-- when Sylpheed starts, the master-password is loaded into memory and remains there as long as Sylpheed is running.
-Currently no strong mechanisms, preventing someone with access to the memory from snatching it, are implemented.
-  "Unloading" the master-password immediately after account-processing (decryption) should be considered in the future.

 - currently only the 'password' and 'smtp_password' keys in accountrc are encrypted.
   A mechanism that allows for any key and even folders to be encrypted